- When and how can I learn about 2019-2020 project teams?

 What are the application instructions?

-Applications for 2019-2020 project teams will open on January 22.
-You will need to complete an application online.
+Applications for 2019-2020 project teams are now open.
+Applications will be due by February 15 at 5:00 p.m.
+Please apply using our online application.
 This application will ask you for: basic background information, a resume (uploaded as a PDF or Microsoft Word file), name and contact information for two references – one of which should be a faculty member unless you are a first-year student, and a short-answer response explaining why you want to participate in Bass Connections.
 After completing this basic information, you will have the opportunity to identify up to three project teams to which you wish to apply.
 You will then be asked to complete a few short-answer questions specific to each of these projects.
 You may save your work in the application system and return to complete it at a later date.

 How many projects can I apply to?

 What is the deadline?

 The deadline for consideration of applications is Friday, February 15 at 5:00 p.m.

 What is the selection process and timeline?